dvreeze/try-zio/README.rst

 This project is about learning `ZIO`_ by doing.
 It has some dependencies, such as a Wordpress database.

+Below Docker is used, and it is assumed that Docker commands can be executed without root access.
+For that, the current user must have been made a member of the "docker" group ("sudo usermod -aG docker <user>", then log out and in).

 Before running console programs and tests, and even before compiling, a few steps are needed.
 The idea is to first start a MySQL Docker container, do a "docker exec" into it, and then use the mysql client to create and fill the Wordpress database: